 Only these contrasting decorative markings are allowed: competition logo, and team name and logo.
 These are permissible within the sidelines and between the goal lines, under these conditions: (See Appendix D): - 1.
 The entirety of all yard lines, goal lines and sidelines must be clearly visible.
 No portion of any such line may be obscured by decorative markings. - 2.
-No such markings may touch or enclose the hash marks. - h. \Box Goal lines may be of one contrasting colour from the white lines. - i. \Box Advertising is permissible on the field, providing it meets the requirements of Rules 1-2-1-e, 1-2-1-f and 1-2-1-g. - j.
+No such markings may touch or enclose the hash marks or numbers. - 3.
+A single decorative marking, centered on the midfield line, and a maximum of four smaller flanking decorative markings are allowed. - h. □ Goal lines may be of one contrasting colour from the white lines. - i. \square Advertising is permissible on the field, providing it meets the requirements of Rules 1-2-1-e, 1-2-1-f and 1-2-1-g. - j.

-White field yard-line numbers not larger than 6 feet in height and 4 feet in width, with the tops of the numbers nine yards from the sidelines, are recommended. - k. ☐ White directional arrows next to the field numbers (except the 50) indicating the direction toward the nearest goal line are recommended.
-The arrow is a triangle with an 18-inch base and two sides that are 36 inches each. - 1.
-The two hash marks are 60 feet from the sidelines.
-Hash marks and short yard-line extensions should measure 24 inches in length. - m.
-Nine-yard marks 12 inches in length, every 10 yards, shall be located nine yards from the sidelines.
+White field yard-line numbers not larger than 6 feet in height and 4 feet in width, with the tops of the numbers nine yards from the sidelines, are recommended. - k.

+White directional arrows next to the field numbers (except at midfield) indicating the direction toward the nearest goal line are recommended.
+The arrow is a triangle with an 18-inch base and two sides that are 36 inches each. - 1. # The two hash marks are 60 feet from the sidelines.
+Hash marks and short yard-line extensions should measure 24 inches in length. - m. # Nine-yard marks 12 inches in length, every 10 yards, shall be located nine yards from the sidelines.
 They are not required if the field is numbered according to Rule 1-2-1-j.